 Desert was a "Mozart triologie".

-The food was very, very good, all meals were hot and the service was excellent too, the trio of deserts partially yummy.
+The food was very, very good, all meals were hot and the service was excellent too, the trio of deserts very yummy.
 Presentation was very good and the complimentary wine was free flowing!
 In between courses we were treated to four opera singers, including Mike Sterling who played the phantom in Phantom of the Opera in the West End.
 They were excellent and voices were really powerful.

 After dinner we returned to the lounge for more entertainment, a popular German magician and more singing from the opera stars - then it was time for bed!